galasa

 You can retrieve a list of available personal access tokens that have been created, along with their token IDs, by running the galasactl auth tokens get command, as described in the previous section.

-Run the following command to revoke a personal access token with the token ID myId:
+Run the following command to revoke a personal access token with the token ID myId substituted for the numeric value visible from the galasactl auth tokens get command.

 Note: The galasactl auth tokens delete command revokes personal access tokens that a user creates through the Galasa Web UI.
 When a user runs a CLI command that talks to the Ecosystem, the CLI uses the personal access token to get a JSON Web Token (JWT).
 A JWT is a separate, temporary token that identifies a user and is used in galasactl commands to talk to the API server.
 JWTs cannot be revoked, but they do expire, so a user can continue to run CLI commands after revoking their personal access token until their JWT expires.
 You can remove the JWT that is stored on a user's machine instead of having to wait for the JWT to expire, by running the galasactl auth logout command on that machine.